Nixill/nixill.net/about.md

 </script>

 Spoken Languages
-: English (I like to think I'm pretty good at it)
+: English (I like to think I'm pretty good at it!)
 : Deutsch (ein bisschen...
 Ich lerne Deutsch.)

 Birthday